Jerry-Mang/jerry-infrastructure-lab/README.md

 # Enterprise AI Infrastructure Lab

-This repository documents my ongoing enterprise-style homelab journey, focused on networking, virtualization, Microsoft hybrid concepts and AI-assisted infrastructure operations.
+This repository documents the development of an enterprise infrastructure testing environment designed to simulate real-world networking, virtualization, wireless, CCTV and AI-assisted infrastructure scenarios.

 ---